Turning strategy into reality

 - External sources of information.
 Supporting business development with accurate and authoritative external information sources which provide insights into industries, organisations and market trends

-I read the FT because it gives me the most reliable information on the world of business and what is influencing my own particular specialisms of reward strategy and executive coaching - and also currently because Lucy Kellaway makes me laugh every Monday!Director at Hay Group and author of Reward Management
+I read the FT because it gives me the most reliable information on the world of business and what is influencing my own particular specialisms of reward strategy and executive coaching - and also currently because Lucy Kellaway makes me laugh every Monday!Director at Korn Ferry and author of Reward Management

 Timely delivery of new information is crucial.
-Hay Group consultants need to be aware of developments concerning their clients as they happen.
+Korn Ferry consultants need to be aware of developments concerning their clients as they happen.

 Gary Spokes explained: “Our goal is to use knowledge to increase client satisfaction and drive business growth.
 One of the challenges we face is providing our consultants with easy access to information on the move since they are highly mobile and often working at client locations.”